Underdisc/underdisc.github.io/src/blog/5_shader_includes_and_varkor_projects/index.md

 return result;
 ```

 And that's it.
-In hindsight, it doesn't seem to complex, but coming to this solution was not straight forward by any means.
-At one point SourceChunks contained their own vector of subchinks, but I couldn't figure out a way to get it to work and forced myself to rethink about my approach.
+In hindsight, it doesn't seem to complex, but coming to this solution was not straightforward by any means.
+At one point SourceChunks contained their own vector of subchunks, but I couldn't figure out a way to get it to work and forced myself to rethink about my approach.

 All of this work wasn't for nothing either.
 The goal was to have shader errors accurately display file and line number information.
 To do this, the error log is parsed and any time a line number is stumbled upon, it is replaced with a file name and a line number within that file by using the data in the SourceChunk vector.